JiaYouChen2003/TUM-commonroad_search/README.md

 ## :computer: Local installation

-**skip this section if you intend to run the code in the virtual machine or in the docker container.**
+_(skip this section if you intend to run the code in the virtual machine or in the docker container.)_

 We recommend using [Anaconda](https://www.anaconda.com/) to manage your environment.
 A guide for managing python environments with Anaconda can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

+**Note for MacOS M1 Users: We recommend to use the 64-bit Anaconda Installer (graphical or command-line) instead of the Anaconda (M1) installer**

 After installing Anaconda, create a new environment with:
 ``` sh